nbeversl/urtext-sublime/example project/README.txt

 {{  Timestamps                                                                                   /--ID:00j--/

-    One of the most important features for organizing and tracking writing is timestamps.
-Urtext utilizes human-readable Timestamps in the format: <Thu., Feb.
-07, 2019, 05:57 PM>.
-In Sublime Urtext, insert a timestamp for the current date and time ("now") anywhere by pressing Control-T.
+    Text between two angled brackets (<  >) is interpreted as a timestamp.
+Insert a timestamp for the current date and time anywhere by pressing Control-T.

-    Timestamps can be part of Metadata (see below) but can also be inserted anywhere else.
-Urtext utilizes a "loose" parsing of inline timestamps, meaning they can be placed anywhere and will be recognized and parsed by a timeline view.
+    Node timestamps are part of metadata (see Metadata >00x).
+Urtext also utilizes a "loose" parsing of inline timestamps, meaning they can be placed anywhere and will be recognized and parsed; these are called inline timestamps.

+    Timestamps are read and written utilizing Python's `strftime` directives.
+The default format is  `.%a., %b. %d, %Y, %I:%M %p`, which creates timestamps like: <Tue., Jun.
+04, 2019, 08:51 PM>.
+The format can be customized in the project_settings node (see project_settings Node  >000).
+For information on `strftime` directives, see https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior.

     {{  Timeline View:                                                                           /--ID:00k--/

-        Urtext will parse node timestamp along with inline timestamps into a detailed overview of the project timeline.
+        Urtext will parse node timestamps along with inline timestamps into a project timeline.
 Press Ctrl-Shift-T or select Urtext: Show Timeline in the Sublime command palette.
-Each node or inline timestamp is shown in chronological order with nearby text.
+Each node and inline timestamp is shown in chronological order with nearby text.
+You can try it with this example project, but note that since many nodes in this document are undated, they have a default date of Thu., Jan.
+01, 1970, 12:00AM.

         As everywhere in a project, node IDs shown are links that can be opened using Ctrl-/.   }}    }}

 {{  Links:

     {{  Linking to other nodes

-        To write a link, using the "greater than" angular bracket (>) followed by a node ID.
+        To make a link, use the right angle bracket (>) followed immediately by a node ID.
 Press Shift-Ctrl-/ on a line containing a link to open the node with the linked ID.
 If the linked node is inline, Sublime will jump to and center its starting point.

         Note that Urtext reads node regions on every save, so cursor location may be imprecise if the file has been altered since the last save.

         Linking does not require a filename, only a Node ID.
 Any other information around the Node ID (such as the rest of the filename, or arbitrary text), will be ignored.
-See 79810913063619 for more information on file naming and Node IDs.
+See >00r for more information on file naming and Node IDs.

         {{  Sublime Text tools to help with linking
             Two Sublime Command Palette commands can make linking quick and easy: